logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

-# Getting started with Hopsworks.ai (Azure)
+# Getting started with managed.hopsworks.ai (Azure)

-Hopsworks.ai is our managed platform for running Hopsworks and the Feature Store in the cloud.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) is our managed platform for running Hopsworks and the Feature Store in the cloud.
 It integrates seamlessly with third party platforms such as Databricks, SageMaker and KubeFlow.
-This guide shows how to set up Hopsworks.ai with your organization's Azure account.
+This guide shows how to set up [managed.hopsworks.ai](https://managed.hopsworks.ai) with your organization's Azure account.

 ## Step 1: Connecting your Azure account

-Hopsworks.ai deploys Hopsworks clusters to your Azure account.
-To enable this, you have to create a service principal and a custom role for Hopsworks.ai granting access to either a subscription or resource group.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) deploys Hopsworks clusters to your Azure account.
+To enable this, you have to create a service principal and a custom role for [managed.hopsworks.ai](https://managed.hopsworks.ai) granting access to either a subscription or resource group.

 <p align="center">